 Estimated project cost $660,000

-A funding grant from the Adelaide and Mount Lofty Ranges Natural Resources Management Board has allowed additional greening and water sensitive works to be included in this project.
+A funding grant from the Adelaide and Mount Lofty Ranges Natural Resources Management Board allowed additional greening and water sensitive works to be included in the project.

 Brown Hill, Keswick, Glen Osmond and Parklands Creeks are important drainage watercourses in metropolitan Adelaide.
 The creeks have a relatively high flood risk, a history of flood events and a low standard of flood protection.
 Their combined catchment is mainly contained within the local government areas of Adelaide, Burnside, Mitcham, Unley and West Torrens.